Maddoc42/MyEmbroids-Blog/_posts/2017-02-15-freebie-fat-cat.md

 	<img src="{{ site.baseurl }}/assets/imgs/freebie-fat-cat/yellow.min.jpg" alt="image">
 </figure>

 Here is another small giveaway, this time its a **big round cat**!
-This cat defenitely had too much to eat, must be the after Christmas season :)
+This cat definitely had too much to eat, must be the after Christmas season :)

 The cat is about 56 x 46 mm (2.2 x 18 in) and has a total of three colors.
 A light orange